Franz Joseph Haydn: Symphony no. 45 "Farewell" mvt. 4

 Antonín Dvořák (Czech, 1841-1904): Quartet in F Major, "American," mvt.
 1

 As always, in string quartet music, watch/listen to how material is passed around the quartet.
-This movement in particular has good stuff for everyone!
+There is good stuff for everyone!

 New York Philharmonic String Quartet